Working, Controlling and Managing Major Cases

 "This course was informative from a practical standpoint.
 The information was valuable to both the novice and experienced investigator.
 The course should be considered as mandatory for a newly, or recently assigned criminal investigator, and any officer being considered to work in the capacity of crime scene processing/evidence collection."

 "Good information regarding case preparation and crime scene procedures.
-Information about pyramid of case preparation from crime scene to prosecution was very helpful."
+Information about the pyramid of case preparation from crime scene to prosecution was very helpful."

 "This was a terrific course with a great instructor.
 The information tied 15 years of experience into a cumulative objective.
 The process to follow an investigation both from a street level and a supervisor level were excellent."